Cave (grotto) of Seven Sleepers in Ephesus is a Byzantine necropolis where many rock-cut tombs can be seen.

 Story of Seven Sleepers

-Legend of Seven Sleepers has two version: One of them is Christian, and the other one is Islamic.
+Legend of Seven Sleepers has two versions: One of them is Christian, and the other one is Islamic.

-The remains of rock carved tombs, two churches and catacombs unearthed and discovered in the excavations
+The remains of rock carved tombs, two churches, and catacombs were unearthed and discovered in the excavations

 Today, it’s a ruined church carved into the rock.